RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 # Automatic server configuration

-On the first start CloudBeaver server will show the administrator interface for server configuration.
+When you start the CloudBeaver server for the first time you will see administrator interface for server configuration.
 In some cases the server must be configured automatically (e.g. when it is run in the Kubernetes environment).
 The following parameters must be specified in the configuration: